Horseback riding in the Cinque Terre

 The ports are crowded with fishing boats and in the typical trattorias it is possible to try seafood specialties, as well as the famous Ligurian condiment: the pesto.

-Read what we have written to the end, decide where to do your horseback riding in the Cinque Terre, then visit the Fise Liguria website, selecting the province of La Spezia where you will find the list of riding clubs that will be happy to give you all the information on what you want to see or, for a walk lasting several days, on this page you will find all the necessary information and if you will travel with your horse read our advice on how to drive with the trailer.
+Read what we have written to the end, decide where to do your horseback riding in the Cinque Terre, then visit the Fise Liguria website, selecting the province of La Spezia where you will find the list of riding clubs that will be happy to give you all the information and if you will travel with your horse read our advice on how to drive with the trailer.
 Thank you.

 Finally, for your horseback riding in the Cinque Terre do not forget the Sentiero Azzurro, a hiking path that extends along the coast, connects the Cinque Terre together and offers splendid views of the sea.